Combat heat loss in your home

 Why you should consider curtains

-- An abundance of choice with thousands of colour, fabric, texture and pleat style options
+- An abundance of choice with thousands of colour, fabric, texture and wrinkle style options.

 It’s in the lining